Skip to content

 timedatectl set-time '2019-01-01 00:00:00'

-Then upgrade Rancher Server, wait for the certificate rotation to complete, and then resynchronize the time.
+Then upgrade the Rancher Server until the certificate rotation is completed, then synchronize the time back.

 timedatectl set-ntp true